 Sherman’s five-week attempt to fire Atlanta into submission isn’t working.
 With the Confederate army controlling the Macon Railroad, the siege is a stalemate.
 In the North, President Lincoln fears losing re-election if he is beaten, the war not won.
 On August 26, Atlanta residents awaken to a deafening silence.
 Union lines are empty: Sherman is gone, but no one knows what his next move will be.

+It is mid-September, 1864.
+Sherman expels the city’s residents, allowing willing evacuees to carry a limited amount of property, including slaves.
+During a ten-day truce, Union wagons load residents and property onto boxcars that will transport them southward.
 Some find shelter in the homes of relatives; others have nowhere to go and are met with disease or death from damp, unsanitary conditions.

 In mid-September, 1864, the official photographer of Sherman’s army arrives on the scene.
 George N. Barnard produces roughly 200 photographs: all the known images of Civil War Atlanta.
 His task is difficult, traversing rough roads with equipment and fragile glass negatives in the stifling Georgia heat.
 The city that boasted 20,000 residents has now but a few hundred civilians and an occupying army.